HabitatFramework/UserGuide/concepts/concepts.rst

 To perform a logical split:

-* Click ‘Switch to GIS Window’ and select the required features in the GIS layer.
+* Click **Switch to GIS Window** and select the required features in the GIS layer.
-* Return to the HLU main window and click ‘Get Map Selection’.
+* Return to the HLU main window and click 'Get Map Selection'.
-* Select one of the options in the ‘Process’ list.
+* Select one of the options in the 'Process' list.
-* Click on ‘Split Features’.
+* Click **Split Features**.
 The new INCID will be created and set as the current record.

 .. note::
 	The selected features must all belong to the same INCID.